Pickle Rollups Recipe

 But if you haven’t, you’re going to have to take my word for it.

 These pickle rollups aren’t fancy.
 And they’re certainly not pretty.
 But they are super delicious.
-In Minnesota and South Dakota, we serve these with pride.
+In Minnesota, South Dakota and elsewhere in the Midwest, we serve these with pride.

 What Are Pickle Rollups?